smcclab/smc-course/_workshops/08-live-coding.md

    compositional possibilities of _manipulating_ pre-recorded sounds during playback

-4. discuss any special tech/setup requirements for the [demo presentation]({% link _assessments/03-demo-presentation.md %}) presentations

 ## Resources

 - **Download and run Gibber from your computer**: Clone the [repo](https://github.com/gibber-cc/gibber), open in VSCode and use the Live Server Extension (ask on Teams if you haven't done this before).